imdrasil/jennifer.cr/docs/crud.md

 Contact.find!(1)
 ```

 Also there is flexible DSL for building queries.
+To check out other supported methods see [query SQL](./query_dsl.md) section.

 To reload all fields from db use `#reload`